 A memorandum titled “Revision of the Naturalization Civics Tests” announced there would be changes in the exam questions about the U.S. government and history, as well as the oral test of knowledge of the English language.

 USCIS amended the regulations related to “public charge” as a ground of impediment to obtaining permanent resident status or entering the United States with an immigrant visa.
 “The final rule includes definitions of certain terms critical to the public charge determination,” as detailed in the Federal Register in August.

 A public charge is “an individual who receives one or more designated public benefits for more than 12 months, in the aggregate, within any 36-month period.”
-The public assistance can come from nine programs, including Medicaid, public housing and food stamps.
+Public assistance can come from nine programs, including Medicaid, public housing, and food stamps.